mixxxdj/manual/source/chapters/hardware.rst

 Although Mixxx can be used with just a laptop computer, fully taking advantage of Mixxx's features requires specialized DJ hardware.
 Depending on your budget and application area, your setup and requirements may vary.
 This section provides useful information for club, hobby, and radio DJs alike.

 .. seealso:: The `Mixxx DJ Hardware Guide <http://mixxx.org/wiki/doku.php/hardware_compatibility>`_
              lists controllers and sound cards with information about their compatibility with Mixxx and different
              :term:`operating systems<operating system>`.
-It also has
-             suggestions for what to consider when you are shopping for DJ equipment.

 Types of DJ Hardware
 ====================

 Controllers
 -----------
-DJs often use a device called a DJ controller which has knobs, faders, buttons, jog wheels, and other components to control DJ software such as Mixxx.
-It is difficult to manipulate Mixxx's controls fast enough while music is playing with only a keyboard and mouse while looking at a computer screen.
+DJ controllers are devices with knobs, faders, buttons, and jog wheels to control DJ software such as Mixxx.
 Controllers allow quick access to different controls while providing tactile and visual feedback indicating the state of each control, such as the position of a knob or whether a switch is on or off.
 This allows the DJ to focus on manipulating the music without needing to look at their computer screen all the time.
 Controllers also allow the DJ to use two hands to manipulate two different controls at the same time, which is required for many mixing techniques.

 DJ controllers typically do not do any actual audio processing.
 Instead, they send signals (typically :term:`MIDI` or :term:`HID` over a USB cable) to the